 - The Smurfette Principle: She is the only confirmed female Magikoopa in the main series.

-- Tactical Suicide Boss: She shouldn't of shot Green Shells at Mario...
+- Tactical Suicide Boss: She shouldn't have shot Green Shells at Mario...

 - Teleport Spam: In her Deep Dark Galaxy fights, she will teleport after every spell, hoping to reappear where you stand.